d-kozak/mongo-assignment/Assignment.md

 ```
 ## 7) Index
 I decided to create an index over the summary field, since it contains the longest strings in the dataset.
-This task turned out to be fairly straightforward using map-reduce.
+This task turned out to be fairly straightforward using MapReduce.
 It can be achieved using the following code.
 ```js
 db.reviews.mapReduce(
     function () {